wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-storage-mapping.md

 ## Next steps

-Now that you have a better understanding of storage mapping, start reading the [best practices](/documentation/articles/site-recovery-best-practices) to prepare for deployment.
+Now that you have a better understanding of storage mapping, [get ready to deploy Azure Site Recovery](/documentation/articles/site-recovery-best-practices).